MissingDeadlines/iolite/samples/README.md

 # Samples

+The samples require the latest version of IOLITE `v0.1.7`.

-Simply place the files in this directory in the root directory of IOLITE and select one of the worlds (most of them are prefixed with `sample_`) in the editor.
+Place the files in this directory in the root directory of IOLITE, load one of the worlds (most prefixed with `sample_`) in the editor, and switch to the game mode.
 That's it!

-The samples require the latest version of IOLITE `v0.1.7`.

 ## Physics (sample_physics)